 Back to the Library

-Jenner & Block is excited to introduce “The Spotlight,” an electronic monthly newsletter from the Litigation Department Co-Chairs, Craig C. Martin and David J. Bradford, designed to highlight recent cases and legislative developments from across the United States.
+Jenner & Block is excited to introduce “The Spotlight,” an electronic monthly newsletter from the Litigation Department Chair, Craig C. Martin, designed to highlight recent cases and legislative developments from across the United States.
 Additionally, The Spotlight recaps the high impact Litigation Department news, upcoming events and publications of interest.

 If you would like to be added to the mailing list for The Spotlight, please send an email to Matthew F. Bradley at firstname.lastname@example.org.